AlexsLemonade/OpenScPCA-analysis/docs/communications-tools/github-issues/index.md

 ## Writing issues

-For more information about writing issues and using issue templates, see our documentation on [Writing issues](STUB_LINK).
+For more information about writing issues and using issue templates, see our documentation on [Writing GitHub Issues](writing-issues.md).

 ## When to use issues